 How and when do I apply for financial aid?

-Beginning in January, the Free Application for Federal Student Aid (FAFSA) (embed www.fafsa.gov) is available online.
-Ideally the FAFSA should be completed after you and your parents have each completed the federal income tax returns for the prior year because those figures are needed to answer items on the form.
+Beginning in October, the Free Application for Federal Student Aid (FAFSA) is available online.
+The FAFSA must be completed using the prior year’s federal income tax returns as those figures are needed to answer items on the form.
 It is best to use the IRS Data Retrieval on the FAFSA to avoid mistakes.
 Retain a copy of both the parents’ and student’s tax returns for future reference.
 The FAFSA is used to determine eligibility for all federal programs, which include student loans.
 To be considered for state programs, please fill out the information needed by the State of New York.

-In order to complete the FAFSA online you will need a U.S. Department of Education Personal Identification Number (PIN).
-If you do not already have a PIN apply for one now.
-Parents of dependent students must apply for a PIN also.
-The PIN number serves as electronic signatures for the FAFSA.
+In order to complete the FAFSA online, you will need a Federal Student Aid (FSA) ID.
+If you do not already have an FSA ID, apply for one now.
+Parents of dependent students must also apply for an FSA ID, which will include a user ID and password.
+The FSA ID serves as an electronic signature for the FAFSA.
+If additional help is required while creating an FSA ID, please call 1-800-557-7394 for assistance.

 How is financial need determined?